 For tangible items, keep in mind the actual “dollar value” of an item can be worlds apart from what a buyer is actually willing to pay.
 For intangible items, remember that this price is based on what your guests will be willing to pay – not what you would personally be willing to pay.

 If you are still struggling to come up with a number, ask a few of your top donors for their input.
 Involving them in the planning process is a great excuse to chat about the event and get them excited about what’s to come.

 Setting a starting bid for your silent auction items requires a clear strategy.
 Ultimately, it’s a balancing act.
 Base your decision on data – what has performed well?
 What were the previous starting bids?

-If the starting bid is too low, you can miss out on proceeds that could’ve been used to raise more.
+If the starting bid is too low, you can miss out on potential proceeds.
 If the starting bid is too high, you may lose out on competitive bidding between donors.

-But don’t let that intimidate you — there are a few best practices to help you estimate for your silent auction items.
+But don’t let that intimidate you — there are a few best practices to help you estimate the starting bid for your silent auction items.

 It is industry best practice to set minimum bids at 40-50% of the FMV.
 This range is low enough that it sparks a great deal of interest from donors, but it mitigates the risk of your organization losing out on the potential of a large donation from the starting bid being too low.

 There are reasons, though, that your starting bid may be out of this 40-50% range: